Justy6674/brand-burst-blitz/_FILED_TODOS_INDEX.md

 - All active development tracked here
 - Healthcare-specific focus
 - Phase-based implementation
-- Current status: Phase 1 & 2 Complete
+- Current status: Working on Phase 2 items in order

 ---

 **FILING PROCESS**:
 1. Add filed header to top of file
+2. Move file to `_FILED_TODOS/` directory
-2. Update this index
+3. Update this index with new path
-3. Ensure main TODO remains single source of truth
+4. Ensure main TODO remains single source of truth
-4. Never delete - always file for historical reference
+5. Never delete - always file for historical reference